sid21g/anonymous/README.md

 # Anonymous Source Tracker

-Tracks use of anonymous sources by select English-language media outlets.
+Tracks use of anonymous sources by select U.S. media outlets.